 Students are advised to take the three-semester sequence formed by Analytical Reading & Writing, Intellectual Heritage I and Intellectual Heritage II as soon as possible after entering Temple.
 Students normally complete their Intellectual Heritage requirements soon after completing Analytical Reading & Writing.
 Students may take Intellectual Heritage I and Intellectual Heritage II in any order.

 GenEd also considers Quantitative Literacy a foundational course.
-Accordingly, students are advised to take a GenEd Quantitative Literacy course as soon as possible after entering Temple and before enrolling in Science & Technology courses.
+Accordingly, students are advised to take one of the courses in the GenEd Quantitative Literacy area as soon as possible after entering Temple.

 Breadth Courses